 My draft IP textbook, Patterns of Information Law.
 I will post chapters here in advance of when we cover them.

 An up-to-date statutory supplement that includes the Patent Act, the Copyright Act, and the Lanham (trademark) Act.
 There are several excellent and inexpensive options.
 James Boyle and Jennifer Jenkins have made one available as a free download, but it has not been updated since 2019.
 The authors of Intellectual Property in the New Technological Age sell an annually updated supplement as a $32 paperback.
-You can also go section-by-section at Cornell’s Legal Information Institute, but there is something very helpful about having everything in one place.
+You can also go section-by-section at Cornell’s Legal Information Institute.

 The following are not required but you may find them useful: